LEB-EPFL/mm-docker/README.md

   script is rerun before running 'make' and 'make install'.
 If CONFIGURE=false, only 'make' and 'make install' are run.

-- The build artifacts will be saved saved to the host system in the
+- The build artifacts will be saved to the host system in the directory specified in the Dockerfile (typically this is
-  <HOST_DIR>/target directory.
+  <HOST_DIR>/target).

 ## Micro-Manager plugins (Maven)